-- (1) Where a Company has been dissolved under this Law or the Companies Law, the Court may at any time within ten (10) years of the date of the dissolution, on an application made for the purpose by a Liquidator of the Company or by any other person appearing to the Court to be interested, make an order, on such terms as the Court sees fit, declaring the dissolution to have been void and the Court may by the order give such directions and make such provisions as seem just for placing the Company and all other persons in the same position as nearly as may be as if the Company had not been dissolved. - (2) Upon the making an order under Article 137(1), such proceedings may be taken which might have been taken if the Company had not been dissolved.
+- Where a Company has been dissolved under this Law or the Operating Law, the Court may at any time within six (6) years of the date of the dissolution, on an application made for the purpose by a Liquidator of the Company or by any other person appearing to the Court to be interested, make an order, on such terms as the Court sees fit, declaring the dissolution to have been void and the Court may by the order give such directions and make such determination as it thinks just for placing the Company and all other persons in the same position as nearly as may be as if the Company had not been dissolved. - (2) Upon the Court making an order under Article 137(1), such proceedings may be taken which might have been taken if the Company had not been dissolved.